15 Property Investment Tips: Lessons Learnt from Experts (2025)

 - You may not be able to sell your property when you want to (a property is an illiquid asset) or may not achieve your anticipated selling price.

-By being aware of the risks of property investment you can minimise risk and thereby aim to maximise your returns.
+You can minimise risk and thereby aim to maximise your returns.